fiee/fiee-dorsale/README.rst

 * Use dorsale.models.DorsaleBaseModel_ as base for your own models, and you get for free:

 ** "created by / on" and "last changed by / on"
 ** "deleted" marker (no real deletion anymore)
 ** "site" ID
 ** "objects.all()" returns only not-deleted objects of the current site (see dorsale.models.managers.DorsaleSiteManager_) ** some metadata methods for your templates
-  See the code for more information!

 * Use dorsale.models.managers.DorsaleSiteManager_ and
   dorsale.models.managers.DorsaleGroupSiteManager_
   to restrict "objects.all()" like above or even to items that belong to a Group the current User belongs to.

-* Use siteprofile
+* Use siteprofile_ ...

 ** to change your application’s view by site
 ** to restrict parts of your application (modules) by site

+See the code for more information!

 Goodies
 -------